dwyl/learn-postgresql/README.md

 -->
 <br />

-    Learn how to use PostgreSQL to store your relational data.
+    Learn how to use PostgreSQL and write SQL to store and fetch your relational data.

 </div>